trailrunningMCR/trailrunningmcr.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Us
-subtitle: Why you'd want to go on a date with me
+subtitle: What do TrailRunningMCR offer?
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+TrailRunningMCR offer guided runs along trail or fell on the edge of the beautiful Peak District.
+Based in Marple Bridge, easily accessible by train (Marple station) or car, we have a variety of routes through the countryside taking in the heights, woodlands, farmland and waterways.

+Established routes:
+- Manchester Sunset (approx. 15Km)
+(A steady climb lets us take in **the best** view of Manchester at sunset atop this challenging route, before a thrilling downhill winding through the woods back to Marple station.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+#To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) #and it will answer **all** your questions.